webbgroup/stelligent-u/04-vpcs/README.md

 instance, can you still reach the instance from the outside?_

 Test it out with the AWS console.

+No. due to the connectivity being cut off at the external facing NIC

 #### Lab 4.1.8: Network ACL